Biondilbiondo/BAO/README.md

 Actually, you need python2 to run it.
 In the future it will be fully python3-compatible.
 We suggest you to set up a python-virtualenv:

 ```
-# install virtualenv, it depend on your O.S.
+# install virtualenv, it depends on your O.S.
 $ virtualenv BAO-venv
 $ cd BAO-venv/bin
 $ source activate